5400.1: Student Discipline5400.1: Student Discipline holly Thu, 07/11/2019 - 11:20

 VII.
 Formal Hearings and Appeal.
 If a principal makes a decision to discipline a student by long-term suspension, expulsion, or mandatory reassignment, the following

 1. On the date of the decision, a written charge and a summary of the evidence supporting such charge shall be filed with the Superintendent or designee.

-2. The principal shall, within two (2) school days of the decision, send written notice by registered or certified mail to the student and his or her parent or guardian informing them of the rights established under the Student Discipline Act.
+2. The principal shall, within two (2) school days of the decision, send written notice by registered or certified mail or by personal delivery to the student and his or her parent or guardian informing them of the rights established under the Student Discipline Act.